datawire/mdk-docs/main/source/concepts.rst

 * A Widget 1.0 client will be able to talk to the Widgets 1.1 instance, but not the Widgets 2.0 instance.
 * A client requiring Widgets 1.2 will not be able to talk to any of the instances.

 Discovery
 ---------

-A service instance can register its address (e.g. its URL) with Datawire Discovery.
+A service instance can **register** its address (e.g. its URL) with Datawire Discovery.
-Clients also talk to Discovery, and use that information to find the instances of the service they want to talk to:
+Clients also talk to Discovery, and get the list of registered services.
+It can then use that information to **resolve** a service name and version to the address of an instance it wants to talk to:

 .. blockdiag::